Cedar Grove Plantation Chapel

 Cedar Grove Plantation Chapel, also known as Summer Chapel, All Saints' Episcopal Church, and Waccamaw, is a historic plantation chapel located near Pawleys Island, Georgetown County, South Carolina.
-It was built about 1850, and is a small, frame vernacular Gothic Revival style chapel.
+It was built in 1898, and is a small, frame vernacular Gothic Revival style chapel.
 It features a pedimented portico supported by four, paneled, square columns.
-The chapel is associated with All Saints’ Episcopal Church.
+The chapel is associated with All Saints Church.

 It was listed on the National Register of Historic Places in 1991.